Early Care and Education

 Learn Best Practices in Nutrition and Physical Activity

-The Reach for the Stars Learning Collaborative is a statewide training series for early care providers designed to transform current practices within early care settings to create healthier environments for young children, staff, and families.
+The Reach for the Stars Learning Collaborative is a statewide training series for ECE providers designed to transform current practices within early care settings to create healthier environments for young children, staff, and families.

 Throughout the training series, educators, administrators, and staff work with their peers to gain and apply knowledge, tools, and resources to make meaningful policy and practice changes around healthy eating and physical activity within their early care program.